Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Results and discussions

-We have plotted the baryon chemical potential as a functions of $N_{part}$ for all $\sqrt{s}$ in Fig.[\ref{fg.muB}].
-The general expectation is that at lower collision energies, a large number of nucleons would be deposited in the collision region due to stopping.
-But at very high collision energies, they may almost pass through each other due to a weaker strong force.
+We have plotted the baryon chemical potential as a functions of $N_{part}$ for all $\sqrt{s_{NN}}$ in Fig.[\ref{fg.muB}].
+The general expectation is that at lower collision energies, a larger amount of nucleons deposit in the collision region due to the baryon stopping \cite{Sorge:1995dp, E-802:1998xum}.
+But at very high collision energies, the nuclei are transparent to each other \cite{Gaardhoje:2004mc, Kapusta:2018omb}.
 So at higher RHIC and LHC energies, the medium is created having almost zero net baryon number.
-Therefore the net baryon density and hence the estimated chemical potential $\mu_B$ would decrease with increasing $\sqrt{s}$.
+Therefore the net baryon density and hence the estimated chemical potential $\mu_B$ would decrease with increasing $\sqrt{s_{NN}}$ due to baryon transparency \cite{Kapusta:2018omb}.
 In the same manner, one should expect a rise of $\mu_B$ for higher $N_{part}$.
-At central collisions, the value of the deposited net baryon number increases due to baryon stopping among a large number of the participating nucleons.
-Contrarily, in a peripheral collision less number of nucleons get deposited in the collision zone, creating a dilute system of net baryon.
-This produces a smaller value of $\mu_B$.
-We have observed this trend in all $\sqrt{s}$.
-There is a significant difference between $\mu_B$ values of peripheral and central collisions in lower BES energies.
-As the energy increases, $\mu_B$ approaches zero and the rate of change with $N_{part}$ decreases.
-This indicates that at higher $\sqrt{s}$, energy becomes more effective than the number of participants due to increased transparency among colliding nucleons.
+In central collisions, the value of the deposited net baryon number increases due to baryon stopping among a large number of the participating nucleons.
+Contrarily for a peripheral collision, a lesser number of nucleons get deposited in the collision zone, creating a dilute system of net baryon, which results in a smaller value of $\mu_B$.
+We have observed this trend in all $\sqrt{s_{NN}}$.
+Our resulted $\mu_B$ agrees with previous findings from Ref.\cite{Abelev:2008ab, Adamczyk:2017iwn}.

 Strangeness chemical potential $\mu_S$ shows a similar trend as $\mu_B$ in Fig.[\ref{fg.muS}].
 It decreases as collision energy increases and becomes zero at LHC energy.
 On the other hand, $\mu_S$ escalates as one goes from peripheral to the central collision.
-This correlation between the behavior of $\mu_S$ and $\mu_B$ can be described in the following way.
+The correlation between $\mu_S$ and $\mu_B$ can be described in the following manner.
 A higher baryon density demands hyperons to be produced more than anti-hyperons.
 To maintain the strange neutrality, this excess amount of strangeness from the baryonic sector has to be nullified from the mesonic sector.
-So in the mesonic sector, $k^+$ is more abundant than $k^-$.
+So in the mesonic sector, $K^+$ is more abundant than $K^-$.
 Being the lightest strange particles, this difference between charged kaons determines the sign and trend of $\mu_S$.